gadget-man/ads7843-spi/README.md

     http://www.lcdwiki.com/2.8inch_SPI_Module_ILI9341_SKU:MSP2807

-in all four orientations using a modified version of the
+in all four orientations using a modified version of the following project

     https://github.com/mongoose-os-apps/huzzah-featherwing

-project.

-A schematic of the test board used is included in this project.